Japanese Strawberry Sponge Cake

 A few reasons to try this recipe include easy prep, crowd-pleasing looks, and straightforward storage that keeps the cake tasting fresh for days, which matters when life gets busy and you still want dessert.

 While the sponge cools, you macerate some strawberries in a bit of sugar and make a lightly sweetened whipped cream.
 The assembly is simple, slice the sponge horizontally, spread cream and berries, stack and finish with a neat blanket of cream and crowned berries.
-Learning the rhythm of whipping and folding is the key to success for the {focus keyword}.
+Learning the rhythm of whipping and folding is the key to success for the strawberry shortcake.

 Ingredients